AndrewKaneResume/AndrewKaneResume.github.io/README.md

 # AndrewKaneResume.github.io
-This exists to healp you learn more about the dude you want to hire.
+This exists to help you learn more about the dude you want to hire.

 This repository exists to provide an online hub for prospective employers to view my resume and try out the static and dynamic web applications that I've created.